lllllll-llll-llllll/dungeon_generation/004/readme.txt

 result:
-  - it had strange output initially, to see what i mean you can check the images in this folder.
+  - it had strange output initially, to see what i mean you can check the 4-1, 4-2, etc images prior to 4.1
   - i must have had lots of things implemented incorrectly but gradually everything was fixed.
   - 4.1 will generate a bunch of rooms that are always connected